- 10 min read

 Can I see any doctor with a Medicare Part C plan?

 It depends on the plan.
 HMO plans require you to see in-network providers, except for urgently or emergently needed care.
-PPO plans offer more flexibility but may have higher costs for out-of-network services.
+PPO plans offer more flexibility.

 How do I enroll in a Medicare Advantage plan?